hydrogen-dev/raindrop-sdk-js/README.md

 - `challengeUserName`: the username of the user that is meant to have signed `challengeString`
 - `challengeString`: a message generated from `generateMessage()`

+### `unregisterUser(userName)`
+Should be called when a user disables Raindrop Client with your application.
+- `userName`: the user's Hydro username (the one they used when signing up for Hydrogen 2FA app, visible in-app)

 ## `raindrop.enterprise.RaindropPartner` Functions
 Enterprise Raindrop initialization code will look like: